fsufitch/tagioalisi-bot/README.md

 running bot, follow these steps.

 1. Copy `.env.template` into `.env` and edit it so `DISCORD_TOKEN` contains a valid Discord bot token
-2. Run `docker compose run ./boarbot-migrate` to set up the database
+2. Run `docker-compose run bot ./tagi-migrate` to set up the database
 3. Run `docker up` (with `--build` after every time you make code changes)

 ## Configuration